-The Company also enjoys the use of premises at Altona, Braybrook, Deer Park, Sunshine and Werribee owned by either local councils or Department of Families, Fairness and Housing where there is effectively no rental payment required.
+During the financial year, the Company exited two of its property leases as it acquired its own premises (refer to note 11).
+The Company also enjoys the use of premises at Altona, Braybrook, Deer Park, Sunshine and Werribee owned by either local councils or Department of Families, Fairness and Housing where there is effectively no rental payments required.

-The Company has elected to not fair value peppercorn leases in accordance with the Amendments to Australian Accounting Standards - Right-of-Use Assets for Not-for-Profit Entities.
+The Company has elected to not fair value peppercorn leases in accordance with the Amendments to Australian Accounting Standards Right-of-Use Assets for Not-for-Profit Entities.
 This election allows the Company a temporary option to measure right-of-use assets at initial recognition for leases that have significantly below market value terms, at cost, in accordance with AASB 16 Leases, which incorporates the amount of the initial measurement of the lease liability.

 The Company has chosen not to apply AASB 16 to leases of intangible assets.